Sankofa Emancipation Project

 The question of “what kind of ancestor do you want to be” stretches beyond how we individually want to be remembered by our descendants.
 It is about the systems that we set in motion, every moment of every day.
 Each of our actions connects people and places across time and space.
 The Sankofa Emancipation Project calls us to see ourselves already as ancestors.
 We are all future ancestors, so with the decision-making power that you have now, what kind of ancestor do you want to be?

-Past Project Events
+Past Project Events and Photos

 Project Press

-The Sankofa Emancipation Project Photo Session at the Eldorado Ballroom and the Juneteenth en Black event at Community Artists’ Collective were graciously supported by: Ion District, Third Ward Cultural District, DiverseCity Realty, and our community.
+The Sankofa Emancipation Project Photo Session at the Eldorado Ballroom and the Juneteenth en Blanc event at Community Artists’ Collective were graciously supported by: Ion District, Third Ward Cultural District, DiverseCity Realty, and our community.

 Jubilee Day Photo Credit